Sexual difficulties are very common. Research suggests that more than half of us will experience a problem at some point.

 There is no age barrier to having a healthy sexual relationship and sex therapy can help all people regain and retain intimacy with their partner.

 I’m in a same sex relationship.
-Does sex therapy work for us?
+Can we still attend?

 What training do Change sex therapists have?